pulseq/tutorials/README.md

 For the absolute baginners [01_from_FID_to_PRESS](01_from_FID_to_PRESS) would be a good option, which describes how to code sequences starting from a most basic FID pulse-acquire sequence moving on towards a reasonably optimised point-resolved spectroscopy (PRESS) sequence.

-# Brief Pulseq Tutorial Instructions
+## Author and version

-by Qingping Chen
+This tutorial was written by Qingping Chen (with some edits by Maxim Zaitsev)

 *Division of Medical Physics, Department of Radiology, University Medical Center Freiburg, Germany*

-Created on June 21 2023
+Initial revision created on June 21 2023

-If you come across any problems, please contact our pulseq
-team: pulseq.mr-at-uniklinik-freiburg.de

 # Contents